oolenkazolot/online-store/README.md

 <image src="src/assets/screenshots/Screenshot_5.png" alt="search">

-## Reset and copy link
+## Reset search parameters or copy the link to save search settings

-Easily reset search results or copy queries to quickly apply them to other searches Copy the link to preserve your filtered and sorted search, allowing you to open it in another tab for seamless navigation.
+Easily reset selected search parameters.
+You can also copy the link to save your filtered and sorted search, allowing you to open it in another tab for convenient navigation.

 <image src="src/assets/screenshots/Screenshot_2.png" alt="reset-copy">